baijum/service-binding-documentation/docs/getting-started/quick-start.md

 ```

 The database will be empty by default, it requires the schema and sample data to
 work with the application.

-Now you can initialize the database with the schema
-and sample data using this command:
+3. You can initialize the database with the schema and sample data using this
+command:

 ```bash
 bash <(curl -s https://gist.github.com/baijum/b99cd8e542868a00b2b5efc2e1b7dc10/raw/04eb5fe3d7f393af5a6760b03d9a1a3f5c725077/init-database.sh)>